 The Davis Bike Collective would like to provide everything for free, but unfortunately the supplies would quickly dry up without any sort of income.
 Ministers must ask for reasonable donations from the patrons of the Davis Bike Collective.
 The Davis Bike Collective accepts cash donations, bicycles, bicycle parts, tools, and labor.
 Everyone is expected to donate for the services of the Davis Bike Collective, but no one shall be turned away due to lack of funds.
 Technically, this is a donation for the tool and knowledge share.
 We also have to recoup the cost of purchased parts.

-The Davis Bike Collective does not sell bicycles, new or used.
+The Davis Bike Collective does not sell bicycles.
 Patrons are expected to repair any bicycle they obtain at the Collective using the Collective’s resources.
+There is a Build-A-Bike Checklist to assist in this.
 The Davis Bike Collective does not sell parts or tools.
-We accept donations and work trade for parts and bicycles.
+We accept donations and work trade for used parts and bicycles.
+Some new items are made available at-cost to be used for repairing bicycles in the shop.

 |USED ITEM||SUGGESTED DONATION|